-Rites held for of Plymouth High School, was C.A.
+Rites held for C.A.
 Steward

 Claude A. Steward, 9440 Mc-Clumpha Rd., industrialist and horseman, died Sept.
 23 in Oakwood Hospital, Dearborn, at the age of 79.

 Born in Princeton, Missouri, he had been a resident of Plymouth for 17 years and has been engaged in business activities in the Detroit area for 44 years.